magento/merchdocs/src/payment/worldpay.md

 ---

 {:.bs-callout-warning}
-**Payment Services Directive Requirements:** <br/>
-As of September 14, 2019, European banks might decline payments that do not meet [PSD2]({% link stores/compliance-payment-services-directive.md %}) requirements.
-To comply with PSD2, contact your Worldpay service provider and ask for their recommendation.
+**Deprecation Notice** <br/>
+Due to the Payment Service Directive [PSD2]({% link stores/compliance-payment-services-directive.md %}) and the continued evolution of many APIs, this payment integration is at risk of becoming outdated and no longer security compliant in the future.
+For this reason, it is now deprecated and we are recommending that you disable it in your Magento configuration  contact your Worldpay service provider and ask for their recommendation.<br/><br/>
+<b>This integration will be removed from the Magento 2.4.0 release and will be deprecated from versions of 2.3.</b><br/><br/>
+For details about making a secure transition from deprecated payment integrations, see our [DevBlog](https://community.magento.com/t5/Magento-DevBlog/bg-p/devblog){:target="_blank"}.

 London-based [Worldpay][1] has twenty-five offices in eleven countries around the world.
 The company is a global leader in card payments, multi-currency processing, and provides local in-store and mobile payment acceptance solutions for companies large and small.